Domestic and Relationship Violence

 - filing for Crime Victim’s Compensation and other forms of restitution.

 Faculty and staff are also encouraged to review the UW Policy & Procedure on Violence in the Workplace.

-Students who have concerns about relationship violence can contact the Sexual Assault and Relationship Violence Information Service (SARIS) at (206) 685-4357.
-SARIS is a safe starting point for students affected by sexual assault, relationship violence or stalking.
+Students who have concerns about relationship violence can contact the Health & Wellness Student Advocate (formerly known as SARIS) at email@example.com.
+The Health and Wellness Student Advocate is a safe starting point for students affected by sexual assault, relationship violence or stalking.